bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/Collapse.md

 You can even collapse multiple `<b-collapse>` components via a single `v-b-toggle` by providing multiple target Ids using _modifiers_.

-You can also pass multiple target Ids via the directive _value_ in BootstrapVue release v2.14.0+.
+You can also pass multiple target Ids via the directive _value_ in BootstrapVueNext.

 <ClientOnly>
   <b-card>